ucsf-wynton/wynton-website-hpc/docs/get-started/phi-quickstart.md

   - **Important**: The email address associated with a new Statement of Responsibility must exactly match the user's original email address.

-## Wynton PHI PI responsibilities
+## Principal Investigator responsibilities for PHI

-* The PI is responsible for all PHI data
+* The Principal Investigator (PI) is responsible for all PHI data

 * Additionally, the following rules apply to PIs using PHI on Wynton or approving users that use PHI on Wynton: